 Major Digital Wallets

-As of spring 2015, there are several major digital wallets available to consumers.
+As of summer 2023, there are several major digital wallets available to consumers.

 Apple Pay is Apple’s proprietary digital wallet.
-Available for iPhone 6, iPhone 6 Plus, Apple Watch, and some iPads, Apple Pay utilizes NFC technology and can be used in many locations that have contactless terminals.
-Check out this introduction video from Apple:
+Available for iPhones, Apple Watch, and some iPads, Apple Pay utilizes NFC technology and can be used in many locations that have contactless terminals.
+It can also be used as an internet-based digital wallet to pay for purchases online.

 Initially, some major retailers didn’t support Apple Pay even with contactless terminals.
 This was due to an exclusivity agreement for retailers that are part of the group Merchant Customer Exchange (MCX) with the understanding that they would use MCX’s upcoming digital wallet, called CurrentC.
 Such retailers include Walmart, Target, Gap, CVS, and 7-Eleven.
 CurrentC exclusivity expired in 2015, and some MCX retailers subsequently began accepting Apple Pay.